July 12, 2020

-- We've upgraded our customer support capabilities with a new fully searchable knowledge base easily accessible as a popup in the bottom right corner of any screen.
-You can also now submit a question directly from that help popup and interact with customer support via email instead of needing to log in to access support tickets.
+- We've upgraded our customer support capabilities with a new fully searchable knowledge base easily accessible as a popup in the bottom right corner of any screen on both the website and in the tool.
+You can also now submit a question directly from that help popup.

 - Social Security widow(er) benefits were overstated after retirement benefits started when widow(er) benefits were reduced for age, GPO applied, and work deductions applied to the widow(er) benefit.
 This has been fixed.

 - Default Rate Updates

 As you know, the economy has been dramatically altered by the Coronavirus.
 In particular, long-term interest rates as well as the projected inflation rate have dropped substantially.
 In light of this, we've decided to reduce our nominal rate of returnand inflation rate assumptions.
 Our default values had been 2.5% and 3.5%, respectively, for a real interest rate close to 1%.
 We have now changed both of those to 1.25% for a real interest rate of 0%.
 You can find a more detailed discussion of these settings by clicking the help question mark icon on the Settings screen.
 Briefly, we base the Nominal Safe Rate of Return on the 30-year nominal Treasury bond yield.
 To determine long-term inflation expectations we now subtract the 30-year Treasury Inflation-Protected Securities (TIPS) yield from the Treasury bond yield.